 The point of getting a puppy during this quarantine was to brighten our days, not make the situation even more grim, and this whole turn of events has been an incredible disappointment for all of us.

 It’s absolutely gut-wrenching to weigh your own health and quality of life against the happiness of your children and well-being of a beloved pet.
 We debated keeping him for a while longer to give us more time with him, but delaying the inevitable was only making our home life more sad and stressful.

 Several people offered to take him when they heard of our predicament, but one couple seemed to be the perfect fit.
 She’s retired, and they recently lost their golden retriever of 15 years.
 They have a large yard and plenty of time to spend with a puppy, and they only live 20 minutes away and invited us to visit him anytime.

-All that to say, Becca and I took Ozzy to his new home on Thursday.
+All that to say, R and I took Ozzy to his new home on Thursday.

 It was the single hardest thing I’ve ever had to do as a parent.
 It’s one thing to give up your own pet when he’s making you sick; it’s entirely another to ask your child to give up hers.

 C is trying to be strong for us, but she misses him too.
 She had already taught him some tricks, and she was looking forward to spending more time with him after her school year is over in a couple of weeks.
 The house just feels deflated and empty without him.